-I started practicing yoga years ago, after making a change from tai chi, and originally received training and certification in Iyengar yoga, while benefitting from the guidance of local teachers.
+I started practicing yoga years ago after making a change from Wu style tai chi ch’uan, and eventually received training and certification in Iyengar yoga, while benefiting from the guidance of local teachers.
 I taught yoga in the Iyengar tradition for many years.

 As very human yogis, we will often pursue goals in asanas with martial determination and fevered obsession.
 If our goals and our asanas are not met or achieved in short order they are often abandoned - our practice dies, and we move on to the next fitness fad, or we continue to strain, push, contort, yank, wrench, and do yet more violence in order to reach the ever-elusive goal.

 Strain, contortion, and exhaustion are things we impose on our bodies; they are not what our bodies would choose for themselves.
 Indeed, to bring stress and to structurally defy is not necessarily yoga; it is merely defiance and the undermining of the body's authority.
 We ultimately trap the flesh in the hope of freeing it.

 In the end, we don't think about what it might mean for the body to be free, and we seem to never ask the body itself.